ucl-bug/petra-to-ct/README.md

 ```

 Each test class mirrors one source file and is named `<thingUnderTest>Test.m`.
 Tests add the toolbox to the MATLAB path from their `TestClassSetup`, so no manual path setup is needed.

+The unit tier runs automatically on every push and pull request via GitHub Actions (see `.github/workflows/ci.yml`).
+The integration tier is local-only — it is gated with `assumeTrue` and will report as *filtered* in CI because SPM and 3D Slicer are not installed on the hosted runner.

 ## Limitations